Best No-Fee Credit Cards (2026 Family Guide)

 Yes.
 The Tangerine Money-Back Card requires only $12,000/year in income, and the Simplii Cash Back Visa requires $15,000.
 Both are accessible to students with part-time income.

 Strategically, yes.
-Using two complementary cards — one strong on dining, one on groceries and bills — lets you earn elevated rates across more of your spending, all at $0 in annual fees.
+Using two complementary cards — one strong on dining or groceries, one on bills and gas — lets you earn elevated rates across more of your spending, all at $0 in annual fees.

 It varies by card.
 Neo Financial is generally more accessible for lower credit scores.
 Tangerine recommends a 660+, while Simplii Financial recommends around 725.
 To understand where you stand, see our guide on what is a good credit score in Canada and how to improve your credit score.